 Thereafter, we hit the road again to Ait Benhaddou, a UNESCO World Heritage Site and a stunningly well-preserved medieval village which has famously featured in many blockbuster movies, including Gladiator, The living daylights and many more.
 After a visit to the Kasbah of Ait ben haddou, then drive across the great High Atlas Mountains.
 Climbing over the pass of Tizi N’tichka, continue onwards with marvelous views over the Mountains and also vast valleys to Marrakech where you overnight.

-After breakfast you will begin your guided tour of the medina through the bustling souks that are the lifeblood of the city.
+After breakfast, you will begin your guided tour of the Medina through the bustling souks that are the lifeblood of the city.
 Furthermore, discover Ben Youssef Madrasa, The Palace of the Bahia, The Saadian Tombs, and many other hidden treasures with your Local guide who will bring the magic of the southern pearl of Morocco to life.
-Afterwards, you will continue with the tour on to the magnificent Koutoubia Mosque, non-Muslims are not allowed in however the famous minaret is a sight to behold.
+Afterward, you will continue with the tour on to the magnificent Koutoubia Mosque, non-Muslims are not allowed in, however the famous minaret is a sight to behold.

 Your 8 days Morocco Desert tour from Casablanca with us ends today after hotel check out.
 An included onward departure transfer to Casablanca airport will be provided.
-Should you wish to extend your stay in Morocco please do let us know!
+Should you wish to extend your stay to 9 Days in Morocco, please do let us know!

-If our Morocco itinerary 8 days tour from Casablanca does not match what you’re looking for, then simply contact us.
-We provide customized Imperial and desert trips in Morocco according to your duration of stay and your preferences.
-On top of that, you can come with your family, relatives, friends or all of them.
-Just let us know your duration, what you wish to do in the state, and we’ll plan the itinerary according to your interests.
-Over and above that, our Team at Morocco Tabiarte Tours is at your service to answer any questions, give you detailed quotes about tours, and advise about the best time and places to visit.
-Whether you’re thinking about leading a tour or simply having questions, we’re here to help.
+If the above proposed Itinerary: Morocco itinerary 8 days tour from Casablanca does not match what you’re looking for, then contact us.
+We provide customized Tours in Morocco starting in Casablanca according to your duration of stay and your preferences.
+You can come with your family, relatives, friends or all of them.
+Just let us know your duration, what you wish to do in the state, and leave the rest to us, we’ll create a unique itinerary to suit your tastes and budget.
+Besides, our Expert Team at Morocco Tabiarte Tours is at your service to reply all your questions, give you detailed quotes about our Morocco Private tours, and tips about the best time and places to visit.
+Whether you’re thinking about leading a tour or making a request, we’re here to help.

 First and foremost, most travelers needs only passport to enter Morocco, however your visit shouldn’t be over 3 months.
 Here are some countries that don’t need a visa for Morocco :